Welcome to today's edition of the Rush 24-7 podcast.

 I'm sitting there at the computer last night, and I'm always torn.

-There's always much more uh to learn and enjoy on my computer than there ever is on CNN.
+There's always much more to learn and enjoy on my computer than there ever is on CNN.

-But I was duty bound, ladies and gentlemen, as your host to watch this thing.
+But I was duty-bound, ladies and gentlemen, as your host to watch this thing.

-And I was excited to watch it as finally we got we've got to the season here in the campaign where these debates could be interesting and fun.
+It's finally, we've got to the season here in the campaign where these debates could be interesting and fun.

-And I tuned in and I actually thought I was watching the NBA All-Star game when this thing started.
+And I tuned in, and I actually thought I was watching the NBA All-Star Game when this thing started.

-All these candidates get introduced one by one and the fanfare and so forth, and I said, I just can't believe CNN would ever do this and program it this way for a Republican debate and make these people out to be superstars.
+And I said, I just can't believe CNN would ever do this and program it this way for a Republican debate and make these people out to be superstars.

 And in fact, most of them are duds anyway.